shenlkm/Roomba-Robot/README.md

    - `<result.json>` is the file where the final state of the robot will be written.

    ### Coverage report.
-   - After build the project you can read the coverage report opening this file `build\coverageJacocoReportDir\test\html\index.html`
+   - after building the project you can read the coverage report opening the following file `build\coverageJacocoReportDir\test\html\index.html`